MTD ITSA delayed by two years

 The Government issued a statement on Monday 19 December 2022 regarding Making Tax Digital for Income Tax Self-Assessment (MTD ITSA).

-Introduction to Making Tax Digital (MTD) - Original blog article below
+Introduction to Making Tax Digital (MTD) - (edited and updated blog article)

 One of the big announcements in the 2015 Budget, by the then Chancellor, George Osborne, was that Tax Returns were going to be abolished.
 What the announcement did not state was what would be implemented in its place.

 Making Tax Digital is the UK government’s flagship programme to improve and enhance the efficiency and simplicity of tax administration for businesses and customers.
 The changes apply to a wide range of taxpayers, including most businesses, self-employed people and landlords, as well as individual taxpayers.
-It is forecast to affect limited companies from no earlier than 6 April 2026.
+It is forecast that limited companies will eventually be required to comply with quarterly updates, but no date or system has been proposed.

 Individuals affected by the new rules will have to maintain digital records, submit quarterly updates to HMRC, providing summary information of their income and expenditure for each quarter.
 They will have to do this using MTD compatible software.

 We were an early tester and adopter of MTD for VAT software.
 We will be making recommendations of suitable systems and software for our owner managed business and individual landlord clients.
-Many of our smaller clients prefer to use Excel spreadsheets.
-We will therefore be focusing on providing 'bridging software' solutions to enable clients to continue maintaining simple records on Excel spreadsheets that can then be uploaded each quarter to HMRC.
+Many of our smaller clients prefer to use Excel spreadsheets rather than formal paid for accounting software.
+We will therefore be focusing on providing 'bridging software' solutions to enable clients to start / continue to maintain simple records on Excel spreadsheets that can then be uploaded each quarter to HMRC.

-Our view is that spreadsheets will most probably be the default choice for a lot of our smaller clients, particularly non-tech individuals, those that don’t want to learn new software, don't want to spend money on software with functionality they won’t want and need and numerous buy-to-let landlords with a property or two.
-We expect to work closely with clients to upload their spreadsheets, through our bridging software solution, to HMRC.
+Our view is that spreadsheets will most probably be the default choice for a lot of our smaller clients, particularly non-tech individuals, those that don’t want to learn new software, don't want to pay for software with unnecessary functionality that they don’t want and for numerous buy-to-let landlords with a property or two.
+We expect to work closely with clients to upload their spreadsheets, through our 'bridging software' solution, to HMRC.

 What’s coming?